Activision: The video game market crash (1983–1988)

-With the video game crash making console game development a risky proposition, the company focused on developing for home computers with games like Little Computer People and Hacker, while Levy tried to keep expenditures in check as they recovered.
+With the video game crash making console game development a risky proposition, the company focused on developing for home computers with games such as Little Computer People and Hacker, while Levy tried to keep expenditures in check as they recovered.
 Looking to expand further, Activision acquired, through a corporate merger, the struggling text adventure pioneer Infocom in June 1986.
 This acquisition was spearheaded by Levy, who was a big fan of Infocom's titles and felt the company was in a similar position as Activision.
 About six months after the "Infocom Wedding", Activision's board decided to replace Levy with Bruce Davis.
-Davis was against the purchase of Infocom from the start and was heavy-handed in its management, and even attempted to seek a lawsuit to recover their purchase from Infocom's shareholders.
+Davis was against the purchase of Infocom from the start and was heavy-handed in its management, and even attempted to seek a lawsuit to recover its purchase from Infocom's shareholders.
 Crane also found Davis difficult to work with and was concerned with how Davis managed the closure of Imagic, one of the third-party development studios formed after Activision's success in 1981.
 Crane left Activision in 1986 and helped Garry Kitchen found Absolute Entertainment.
 In late 1986, Activision adopted the Electric Dreams brand, usually used for British software, for titles outside of English for the American market.